williamweckl/rfcs/0000-array-hash-template-literal.md

 and include examples of how the feature is used.
 Any new terminology should be defined here.

+Accepting this syntax precludes using `[]` for dynamic property lookup.

 ```handlebars
 {{ ["this" "is" "an" "array"] }}
 ```